Cleveland Clinic logo

 Diagnosis and Tests

-• Blood tests: Your provider will take blood from your arm with a needle.
-Your healthcare provider will look for signs of Legionella in your blood.
+• Blood tests: A lab will look for signs of Legionella in a sample of your blood.
 They can also use blood tests to understand how well your organs are working.

 • Bronchoscopy: Your provider may use a thin, lighted tube to look at the inside of your lungs.
 They’ll take samples to be tested for signs of Legionella.